-International students are required to submit proof of health insurance effective for one year, as well as the required health and immunization forms.
+International students are required to submit proof of health insurance effective for one year, as well as the required Medical History and Immunization Record.
 In addition to basic coverage, the student's insurance must provide both repatriation and medical evacuation benefits.
 No international student shall be permitted to check in to the residence halls or to register for classes until all of the specified information is part of the student's permanent record.
 If the insurance policy lapses, the student will be subject to suspension from NU until such time as health coverage is renewed.